shahabalem/Flashcart/memory_bank/techContext.md

 - Task Queue: Celery
 - Authentication: Django Rest Framework JWT, Django Rest Framework Social OAuth2 JWT
 - API Documentation: Django Rest Swagger
-- Frontend: Flutter

 ## Development setup
 The project is designed to run within Docker containers.
 Local development requires Docker and Docker Compose installed.
 Database setup and migrations are handled via Django's `manage.py` commands, executed within the Docker containers.

 ## Technical constraints
-- Mobile-first approach for the frontend.
+- All API must be Backward compatible
+- All variable and function name must be well define and snack case
+- Efficient spaced repetition algorithm implementation.
 - Integration with external Dictionary APIs.
-- AI optimization for word information.
-- Efficient spaced repetition algorithm implementation.
+- Project have standrad versioning

+functions
+- all function must have docstring
+- all function must have type hinting
+- all function must have unit test
+- all function must have integration test

+endpoints
+- all endpoints must have swagger documentation with example request and response
+- all endpoints must have version and backward compatible
+- all endpoints must have E2E Test

 ## Dependencies
-(To be detailed in `requirements.txt` within the main project directory, which is currently inaccessible.)
+- To be detailed in `requirements.txt` within the main project directory

 ## Tool usage patterns
 - Docker/Docker Compose for environment management.